 While these questions currently concern the electricity sector more than the gas one, the shift from a national to a more regional or even local perspective is something that the gas sector too, albeit in smaller proportion, is also experiencing.
+I'm thinking about the "new" ways of utilising gas -from biogas to district heating, but also the possible utilisation of gas as fuel for local transport (cars, vehicles etc.).
 While in the past the EU gas market used to have an undiscussed national - if not global - dimension, today there are already those who think about a "mirroring" exercise with the EU electricity sector to make the two markets (artificially) more alike.